 2 tablespoons sake

-- In a large pot, bring about 2 litres (2 quarts) of water to a boil on a medium flame.
-Sprinkle in the soba noodles and stir well.
-Return to a boil and simmer until al dente, usually about five minutes (or follow package directions).
-Add a little cold water if it starts to boil over.
+- In a large pot, bring about 2 litres (2 quarts) of water bring to a boil on medium flame.
+Sprinkle in the soba noodles, return to a boil, and stir to separate the strands.
+Simmer according to package directions, about five minutes or until al dente.
 Drain and rinse well with cold running water, rubbing the strands together to clean off any excess starch and stickiness.
 Set aside.

-- Slice the green onions as fine as possible.
+Slice the green onions as fine as possible and put into a small serving bowl.

-- Next, drop in the carrots, snow peas and mushrooms, and return to a boil.
-Scoop out and set aside in a colander.
+- Next, drop the carrots into the dashi and return to the boil.
+Then drop in the snow peas, cabbage, and mushrooms, and return to the boil again.
+Scoop out and set aside in a colander with the shitake and kombu.
 Cover to keep warm.

 - Remove the dashi from the heat and add the soy sauce.
 Season to taste.

-- To serve, re-heat the soba noodles by covering them with boiling water.
+- Re-heat the the soba noodles by covering them with fresh boiling water.

-- Sprinkle with ground red chillies and enjoy slurping the noodles down with chopsticks then finish by enjoying the dashi like a soup.
+- Sprinkle with ground red chillies and enjoy slurping the noodles down with chopsticks then finish by enjoying the dashi.

 Tip: In summer months, serve everything chilled.
 Pour ice-cold water over the noodles and let the dashi and vegetables cool in the fridge before serving.